Jeytha/Jeytha/README.md

 👋 Hi, I'm Jeytha!

-Alright, let's amp up the catchiness!
-How about this:

-✨ Jeytha - Decoding the Digital & Physical Worlds! ✨

-🔭 Currently immersed in the captivating realm of Industrial Control Systems (ICS) 🏭🔍, where bits meet bolts!
+🔭 Currently navigating the universe of Industrial Control Systems (ICS) — where sparks fly, both literally and digitally! ⚙️✨

-🌱 On a quest to conquer the Security+ exam! 🛡️ Pretty sure my spirit animal is a confused firewall. 😅📚
+🌱 On a quest to conquer the Security+ exam! 🛡️ 😅📚

-👯 Open to epic collaborations in ICS/OT security, threat hunting, and bridging the IT/OT divide!
-Let's build something secure! 🤝💡

-📫 Reach me through my GitHub profile or via jeythasahana.venkateshbabu@pace.edu.

-⚡ Fun fact: I'm gearing up for a Google Internship 🚀 and excited, nervous and looking forward to great learning.
-Wish me luck!
+🌌 Passionate about bridging IT and OT realms, hunting threats across dimensions and collaborating on defences in cybersecurity.

+📬 Cast your messages via GitHub scrolls or owl-mail me at: jeythasahana.venkateshbabu@pace.edu 🦉💻

+🚀 Just launched into my Google internship journey — learning from brilliant minds and soaking in cosmic-level insights every day! 🌟